 Lake Almanor is a cycler’s paradise.
 Many cyclers flock to Lake Almanor to enjoy the fresh alpine air while passing through sparkling lakes, dense forests, and breathtaking mountain ranges.
-Lake Almanor has hosted The Mile High 100 Bike Ride for 35 years.
+Lake Almanor has hosted The Mile High 100 Bike Ride for over 35 years.
 This event takes place on the Saturday of Father’s Day Weekend each year.
 Lassen Volcanic National Park usually hosts a vehicle-free day sometime in the spring to early summer, allowing cyclists to ride down the park’s main road.
-This is a weather dependent event, so please contact us at St. Bernard Lodge and we will add you to a special notification for this event.
+This is a weather-dependent event, so please contact us at St. Bernard Lodge, and we will add you to a special notification for this event.

 We love the Bizz Johnson Trail, once the roadbed of the Southern Pacific’s Fernley & Lassen Branch Railway but now a popular hiking and biking route.
 Take this trail to follow the paths of old steam engines pulling lumber through the Sierra Nevadas.
 The fall is a perfect time to bike or hike the Bizz Johnson Trail.
 In October, the Bureau of Land Management provides a shuttle service and offers a guided bike ride along the Bizz.
 If you have a group of 6 or more, call the Bureau of Land Management at 530-257-0456 to arrange their special shuttle service.

-A newer annual bike ride for Plumas County is the Century & Gravel Grinder Ride, scheduled for July 7th, 2022 For more information on this event visit the Bear Growl Century website.
+A newer annual bike ride for Plumas County is the Century & Gravel Grinder Ride, scheduled for June 3, 2023.

 For local expert advice on cycling, visit Chuck at Bodfish Bicycles and Quiet Mountain Sports.
 He is our local expert on both mountain biking and road cycling.
 He has some great hand-drawn maps of local routes available at his shop or on his website.
 He can also help with repairs.